"Hey, Marina! Got any plans for the holidays?"

 "Um."
 Pearl suddenly found herself tripping over her words.
 "The crowd?
 Uh, you know how it can be when things get... c...crowded, you know?"

 Marina didn't seem to notice.
 "What's going on here?"
 She asked eagerly, maybe a bit too eagerly.
 "What's everyone here for?"
-There was a tension in Marina's posture, a silent play of winces and self-assurance.
+There was a tension in Marina's posture, a silent melody of winces and self-assurance.
 Pearl didn't know specifically, why it happened, but she had a good guess.

 "Oh!"
 Marina took it gingerly, before suddenly tucking it under her arm and reaching for her own tote bag.
 "I almost forgot!"